icaven/glm/readme.md

 - Fixed intersectRayTriangle to not do any unintentional backface culling
 - Fixed long long warnings when using C++98 on GCC and Clang #482
 - Fixed sign with signed integer function on non-x86 architecture
-- Fixed strict aliaing warnings #473
+- Fixed strict aliasing warnings #473
 - Fixed missing vec1 overload to length2 and distance2 functions #431

 ##### Deprecation: